Have questions? We're here.

 Three million years ago, the Isthmus of Panama emerged from the sea and changed the world forever.
 It divided an ocean and joined two continents together, triggering one of the most important natural evolution events in the history of the world.
 Today, this narrow land bridge in Central America is home to more species of birds and trees than the whole of North America.
 Panama is of course world-famous for its 77 km (48 mi) canal that connects the Pacific Ocean with the Atlantic Ocean.

 Panama’s history has been formed by a rich pre-Columbian era for more than 12,000 years.
-Early cultures in Panama were the Monagrillo, the Cueva, and the Conte, particularly famous for their pottery, which was the first in the Americas.
+Early cultures in Panama were the Monagrillo, the Cueva and the Conte, particularly famous for their pottery, which was the first in the Americas.
 The first European claiming the territory of today’s Panama was Rodrigo de Bastidas, coming from Colombia’s Atlantic coast in 1501.
 In 1513 Vasco Nuñez de Balboa became the first Spaniard to see the Pacific Ocean from the top of a hill.
 Four days later he and his men stood at the shores of the Pacific Ocean.
 In 1519, Panama City was founded and became an important hub for seized goods making its way from Peru to Spain.

-Day 12: Daylight Crossing of the Panama Canal
+Day 11: Daylight Crossing of the Panama Canal

-The vessel will transit through Pedro Miguel Locks, which is one of the two sets of locks on the Pacific side, and here the vessel is lifted 9 metres (29 feet) in one step.
+The vessel will transit through Pedro Miguel Locks, which is one of the two sets of locks on the Pacific side, and here the vessel is lifted 9 meters (29 foot) in one step.
 After exiting Pedro Miguel locks, your boat will travel through the Gaillard Cut, where the Chagres River flows into the canal.
 The Gaillard Cut (also known as Culebra Cut because its curves resemble a snake) is one of the main points of interest for visitors because it was carved through the Continental Divide and this section of the canal is full of history and geological value.

 • 1 Breakfast